 His volunteerism includes service with the American Legion Post 140, and as past president of the Northridge Community Association and as a board member of the Dunwoody Homeowners Association.

 The Chicago native earned his degree in engineering from the University of Illinois, Chicago.
-Councilman Paulson is a Vietnam veteran and served as an infantryman.
+Councilman Paulson is a Vietnam veteran and served as a U.S. Marine rifleman.
 He and his wife Mary have two children.

 A construction company executive and longtime community volunteer, Steve Soteres' interest in redevelopment along the northern corridor of Roswell Road is what propelled him to work with his predecessor Ken Dishman, organizing stakeholders to look at innovative approaches to encourage improvements.
 Councilman Soteres is a 24-year veteran of the construction industry, a member of Leadership Sandy Springs, Shepherd Center Advisory Board and Mt.
 Vernon Presbyterian School Board of Trustees.